scalatra/scalatra-website/community/index.md

   <h1>The Scalatra community</h1>
 </div>

-Quite a few high-profile companies have incorporated Scalatra as part of their production systems.
+Quite a few big organizations have incorporated Scalatra as part of their production systems.
 You can see the ones we know about on our [Built with Scalatra](built-with.html) page.